shalini-tiwari/To-Do/README.md

  # To-Do
- To Do built using React Native for Web and Mobile
+ bTo Do built using React Native for Web and Mobile